Registered Nurse RN

 What is the Difference Between Atrial Fibrillation (A-fib) & Atrial Flutter (A-flutter)?

+In nursing school, you will learn different types of heart dysrhythmias and will be required to identify rhythms on exams.
+In this article, I want to explain the difference between a-fib and a-flutter.
 Many times when students are learning EKG rhythms, they get confused on atrial fibrillation and atrial flutter.
 In addition, they sometimes get those rhythms confused with normal sinus rhythm.
 However, I have identified a few steps you can take to help you avoid getting these heart rhythms confused.
 After you read this article and watch the video tutorial, don’t forget to take the EKG quiz to test how well you grasp this material.
+Before you start reading this article, you may want to refresh your memory on the PQRST wave of the EKG, because in order to understand this material you must be familiar with what p-waves and r-waves are.
+Here is a video tutorial on how to learn the PQRST wave.

 Video Tutorial on EKG Rhythms